 Parents are encouraged to use the school’s complaints process in the first instance for any complaints, as governors only become involved when a satisfactory resolution of a submitted complaint has not been possible.

 How do I become a parent governor?

-Parent governors are elected by parents and staff governors are elected by staff.
-Whenever there is a vacancy for a parent governor, this will be advertised in newsletters and on the school website.
-Details of the election process will be circulated by SchoolComms.
-Staff governor vacancies will be advertised internally to staff.
+Parent governors are elected by the parents and carers of students attending the school.
+Whenever there is a vacancy for a parent governor, this will be advertised on the school website.
+Requests for nominations and details of the election process will be circulated by SchoolComms.

-Elections are held for parent governors whenever a term of office ends or a parent governor resigns.
-The Chair of Governors or one of the existing parent governors will be pleased to discuss the role with you at any time.
+Elections are held for parent governors whenever a term of office ends or a Parent Governor resigns.
+The Chair of Governors will be pleased to discuss the role with you at any time.